prasad-chaudhari172/iPhone-calculator/README.md

 flutter pub get
 ```
-6. Run the main.dart file and get your iPhone calculator ready!!!
+6. Run the main.dart file and get your iPhone calculator is ready!
   ## Usage

 -   Launch the app on your device.